numcommand/num/doc/helpers.md

     5
     8

-Run `man awk` to see options for scanning, processing, input, output, etc.
+Run <a href="http://linux.die.net/man/1/awk">`man awk`</a> to see options for scanning, processing, input, output, etc.

 ## cat